John Henry Newman

 John Henry Newman (21 February 1801 – 11 August 1890) was an English Catholic theologian, academic, philosopher, historian, writer, and poet.
-He was previously an Anglican priest, and after his conversion to Catholicism, became a cardinal.
-He was an important figure in the religious history of England in the 19th century, and was known nationally by the mid-1830s.
-He was a member of the Oratory of St. Philip Neri and founded the first house of that congregation in England.
+He was an important figure in the religious history of England in the 19th century.

 Originally an evangelical academic at the University of Oxford and priest in the Church of England, Newman was drawn to the high church tradition of Anglicanism.
-He became one of the more notable leaders of the Oxford Movement, an influential grouping of Anglicans who wished to restore to the Church of England many Catholic beliefs and liturgical rituals from before the English Reformation.
+He became one of the more notable leaders of the Oxford Movement, an influential group of Anglicans who wished to restore to the Church of England many Catholic beliefs and liturgical rituals practiced before the English Reformation.
 In this, the movement had some success.
 After publishing his Tract 90 in 1841, Newman later wrote: "I was on my death-bed, as regards my membership with the Anglican Church."

-In 1845, Newman resigned his teaching post at Oxford University, and, joined by some but not all of his followers, officially left the Church of England and was received into the Catholic Church.
+In 1845, Newman resigned his teaching post at Oxford, left the Church of England and was received into the Catholic Church.
 He was quickly ordained as a priest and continued as an influential religious leader, based in Birmingham.
 In 1879, he was created a cardinal by Pope Leo XIII in recognition of his services to the cause of the Catholic Church in England.
 He was instrumental in the founding of the Catholic University of Ireland in 1854, which later became University College Dublin.

-Newman was also a literary figure: his major writings include the Tracts for the Times (1833–1841), his autobiography Apologia Pro Vita Sua (1864), the Grammar of Assent (1870), and the poem The Dream of Gerontius (1865), which was set to music in 1900 by Edward Elgar.
-He wrote the popular hymns "Lead, Kindly Light", "Firmly I believe, and truly", and "Praise to the Holiest in the Height" (the latter two taken from Gerontius).
+Newman was also a prominent writer: his major writings include the Tracts for the Times (1833–1841), his Essay on the Development of Christian Doctrine (1845), his autobiography Apologia Pro Vita Sua (1864), and the Grammar of Assent (1870).
+In particular, his theory on the development of doctrine has been highly influential on subsequent Catholic theology.

-Newman's beatification was proclaimed by Pope Benedict XVI on 19 September 2010 during his visit to the United Kingdom.
-His canonisation was officially approved by Pope Francis on 12 February 2019, and took place on 13 October 2019.
-On All Saints Day, Sunday, 1 November 2025, Saint Cardinal John Henry Newman was proclaimed a Doctor of the Church by Pope Leo XIV.
-He was also named co-patron of Catholic education, joining Saint Thomas Aquinas.
-He is the 38th saint to be named a Doctor of the Church.
-He is the fifth saint from London, after Thomas Becket (born in Cheapside), Thomas More (born on Milk Street), Edmund Campion (son of a London bookseller) and Polydore Plasden (of Fleet Street).
+Newman's canonization was approved by Pope Francis and took place on 13 October 2019.
+He was proclaimed a Doctor of the Church by Pope Leo XIV in 2025 and was also named co-patron of Catholic education, joining Saint Thomas Aquinas.